 Teachers have the ability to set a grading scale for tests on the gray Subject Tabs only.
 If there are blue (school) or purple (district) managed subject tabs, the grading scales are managed by the school and district.

-Below are step-by-step instructions using the wizard to set up the grading scales, grading ranges, and running the Class Grade report.
-Two videos are also available at the bottom of this Support Page.
+Below are two videos and step-by-step instructions for using the wizard to set up the grading scales, grading ranges, and running the Class Grade report.

 1. Select "All Students"